Oberon00/cpptutorial/proc/control-flow.rst

 .. literalinclude:: conditional-division.cpp
    :emphasize-lines: 13-14

+.. warning:: Do not write a semicolon ``;`` between the closing parenthesis and the statement.
+It would make the ``if`` control an empty statement and the next “real” statement would be executed unconditionally.

 Example output with dividend 3 and divisor 4 (note that the statement printing the divisions result is executed):